rcrist/EngineeringToolsHTML/README.md

  </ul>

  Engineering tools is a collection of applications for engineers, technicians, and hobbyists.
-Applications include drawing tool, digital tool, analog tool, and RF/microwave tool.
+Applications include simple drawing tool, digital circuit design tool, analog circuit design tool, and RF/Microwave circuit design tool.
  The objective of this project is to distribute the source code as a zip file.
-The user simply unzips the code and clicks on the .html file to run the application in the default browser.
+The user simply unzips the code and clicks on the EngineeringTools.html file to run the application in the local default browser.